View CartMy Account / Order StatusHelp

 Features

 Our new SD9/Super mod takes the fine sounding SD9 and makes it smoother, warmer, and clearer, while retaining all the gain and cool tones of the sonic distortion.
 It does not make it sound like a tube screamer.
 The SILVER mod is not really needed on the SD9, as it's not meant to be a transparent pedal like an overdrive.
 So we recommend the SUPER mod instead for the best tone without spending money on the expensive silver parts which make little difference on a distortion pedal.
-The new Maxon SD-9/Super pedal is $165.
-This mod will totally change the stock sound as you turn the tone knob up, making the whole range useable.
+This mod will totally change the stock sound as you turn the tone knob up, making the whole range usable.
 Also our mod kills any remnants of high frequency noise or oscillation if you crank the knobs.
 See my SD-9 page for more info on our revoicing.

 Mid Range mod

-Here is a picture of the external Mid Mod.
+Here is a picture of the external Mid Mod (click here).

 Browse for more products in the same category as this item: